Term limits in the United States: President

 George Washington's decision in 1796 not to run for a third term has often been given credit as the start of a tradition that no president should ever run for a third term.
 Washington wanted to retire when his first term ended in 1792, but all his advisors begged him to stand for re-election.
 By 1796, however, he insisted on retiring, as he felt exhausted and disgusted by virulent personal attacks on his integrity.
 His Farewell Address very briefly mentioned why he would not run for a third term and goes on to give a great deal of political advice, but it does not mention term limits.
 After his death, his refusal to run was explained in terms of a "no-third-tradition."
 Crockett (2008) argues, "The argument for term limits has a solid and respectable pedigree.
 Contrary to popular belief, however, that pedigree does not begin with George Washington."
 The second president, John Adams, lost re-election in 1800 to Thomas Jefferson.
 Jefferson himself declined re-election to a third term, attributing the precedent to Washington.

-In the 1780s, about half the states provided term limits for governors.
+In the 1780s, about half the states had term limits for governors.
 The Constitutional Convention of 1787 discussed the issue and decided not to institute presidential term limits.
 "The matter was fairly discussed in the Convention," Washington wrote in 1788, "and to my full convictions [...]
 I can see no propriety in precluding ourselves from the services of any man, who on some great emergency shall be deemed universally, most capable of serving the Public," even after serving two terms.
 The Constitution, Washington explained, retained sufficient checks against political corruption and stagnant leadership without a presidential term limits provision.
 Jefferson, however, strongly endorsed a policy of term limits.
 He rejected calls from supporters that he run for a third term in 1808, telling several state legislatures in 1807–1808 that he needed to support "the sound precedent set by [his] illustrious predecessor."